Patruni Sastry: Activism

 In 2025, Patruni was a part of Interfaith Youth leadership program by Rubarro, where they created a social action plan on integrating faith and queerness together.
 Patruni created a podcast title "Drag me to Heaven" a series of conversation about faith and drag and documented 45+ drag artists from multiple faiths and regions of the world. this has been one of the only such documentations of faith and drag related conversation.
 Patruni also visited UK and connected with many faith leaders to foster interfaith dialogue to dismantle prejudice on faith and queerness.
 In the same year Patruni also presented a work titled "Come Sit with Me", a performance art piece as a part of Hyderabad Literary festival, as a retaliation to global politics surging trans inclusion and DE&I backtrolling by Trump.
 This performance was a three hour long bringing more than 200+ people participate in this interactive performance.
-In the same year Patruni curated Interfaith Pride Fest, a first-of-its-kind event in Hyderabad aimed at exploring the intersection of queerness and faith.
-Held at Bagh Bean Café and organized in collaboration with Rubaroo, Mobbera Foundation, and Humans of Nirvana, the fest brought together over 200 participants, including queer individuals from various religious backgrounds.
-The event featured interfaith panels, poetry readings, drag performances, and open discussions focused on reclaiming spiritual spaces for LGBTQIA+ communities.
-Sastry envisioned the festival as a response to the often exclusionary narratives within organized religion, offering a space for dialogue, acceptance, and visibility where faith and queer identity could co-exist.
+In the same year Patruni curated Interfaith Pride Fest, an event held at Bagh Bean Café Hyderabad with interfaith panels, poetry readings, drag performances, and discussions about spiritual spaces for LGBTQIA+ communities.

+Between 2025 and 2026, Patruni performed a series of works like Come Sit With Me, Show Me Visibility, and Bubble Wrap that explored how queer and gender-fluid bodies are perceived and navigated within public and social spaces.
+These pieces used bodily presence, silence, endurance, and public interaction to examine questions around visibility, surveillance, and social acceptance.
+Come Sit With Me, presented during the 2025 Hyderabad Literary Festival, placed Patruni in full drag within a corporate IT environment, inviting passers-by into conversations about identity and gender perception, with the audience gradually becoming part of the work itself.
+Show Me Visibility looked at the emotional labour of being seen as a queer person while still facing scrutiny, and Bubble Wrap reflected on how queer expression is managed or constrained through social and institutional pressures and was performed as a protest against the Trans Amendment Act 2026.